adegajew/disaster-response-NLP/README.md

 + process_data.py with ETL pipeline that cleans data and creates database DisasterResponse.db

 💥 models - this folder contains:
-+ train_classifier.py with ML pipeline that trains a model and saves it as
++ train_classifier.py with ML pipeline that trains a model and saves it as classifier.pkl

 💥 app - this folder contains
-+ templates
++ templates with html scripts
-+ run.py
++ run.py with python script (front-end is deployed using Flask library)

 ## Prerequisites
 Anaconda distribution of Python 3.*.